oxidecomputer/sb2_poc/blog.md

 every issue, this issue once again highlights that a single report is no substitute for transparency.
 Oxide continues to assert that open firmware is necessary for building a more secure system.
-Transparency in what we are building and how we are building it will allow our customers to make a fully informed choice about what they are buying and how their system will work.
+Transparency in what we are building, and how we are building it will allow our customers to make a fully informed choice about what they are buying and how their system will work.
 We, once again, invite everyone to join us in making open firmware the industry baseline.